Thrombotic Complications Associated With Early and Late Nonadherence to Dual Antiplatelet Therapy

 - Czarny MJ, Nathan AS, Yeh RW, et al. Adherence to dual antiplatelet therapy after coronary stenting: a systematic review.
 Clin Cardiol.
 2014 Aug; 37(8):505-13.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Anticoagulation Management and ACS, Acute Heart Failure, Interventions and ACS, Interventions and Vascular Medicine
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and ACS, Acute Heart Failure, Interventions and ACS, Interventions and Vascular Medicine

 Keywords: Acute Coronary Syndrome, Diabetes Mellitus, Drug-Eluting Stents, Heart Failure, Hemorrhage, Myocardial Infarction, Patient Selection, Peripheral Vascular Diseases, Platelet Aggregation Inhibitors, Prevalence, Prospective Studies, Random Allocation, Registries, Selection Bias, Sirolimus, Stroke, Thrombosis, Warfarin